ReverendBayes/YOLO11m-Car-Damage-Detector/README.md

 ## Real-World Use: BMW Pre-Loaner Inspections

-An enhanced version of this model is running in BMW service environments to support pre-loaner and service drive vehicle inspections.
+An enhanced version of this model was developed for BMW service environments to support pre-loaner and service drive vehicle inspections.

+BMW car dealerships did not have a simple, automated, and high-quality way to document the pre-existing condition of vehicles that entered their care.
+If the condition of vehicles was not recorded, customer disputes would often occur in regard to pre-existing damages.
+This problem would hurt customer relationships and cost the business significant amounts of capital.

 Here’s how it works:
 - Technicians or service drive cameras capture images of the vehicle exterior.